Learn who the runners are for the 2026 Cheltenham Champion Hurdle, and who might be the favourites this time round!

 With the race having such a stellar reputation, there is naturally an expectation for it to have high-quality competitors.
 But just who might be challenging for first place in the 2026 Champion Hurdle?

-We have compiled a list of every participant, highlighting which ones may have the best chance of victory.
+Below, we have highlighted which horses may have the best chance of victory.
 Read on to discover which names could end up in the history books!
 Or, if you’re interested in wagering on the rest of the event, explore our other Cheltenham betting odds.
+And, don’t forget, new customers can get a welcome bonus of up to £/€40 in free bets when you stake £/€10 with Betway.

 Who are the favourites among the Champion Hurdle runners?